ckurze/simple-xml-import/README.md

 ## Future Improvements
 - More clever handling of the stack (not needed elements are written to the internal stack consuming memory)
-- Leverage the native ZIP capabilities of Java to process zipped XMLs instead of (potentially large) unpacked XML files